segabl/pd2-chaos-mod/README.md

 Decreases the cooldown between modifiers

 **Nausea**
-Warps the screen in and out
+Warps the screen

 **Never skip leg day**
 Players can't jump

 **No Lead**
-Empties the players magazine
+Empties the player's magazine

 **Oops, all Marshals**
 Replaces all non-special enemy spawns with Marshals